 Teaser.Everything around us happens in a way that minimizes change.

 Exploration.It took physicists many years to sort out the definition of "change".
-It was finalized in the early 18th century.
+It was finalized around 1750.

-If a system has a lot of (kinetic) energy, it moves a lot.
-The more time passes, the more it has changed.
-So, change increases both with (kinetic) energy and with time.
+If a system has a lot of kinetic energy, it moves a lot.
+The more time passes, the more it changes.
+Change increases both with kinetic energy and with time.

 Therefore, physical "change" is kinetic energy minus potential energy, multiplied by the elapsed time.
 But physicists do not say "change" – they say "action".
 Think about an action movie.
 A large action value is for movies with a "lot of action".
-This is a good approximation: if many things, people, cars, planes move, and do so rapidly, if they explode, burn, etc., then the action value – more precisely, the integral over time of kinetic minus potential energy – is large.
-For general relativity, the expression of the action is generalized.
+When many things, people, cars, planes move, explode, burn, etc., then the action value – the integral over time of kinetic minus potential energy – is large.
+(For general relativity, the expression of the action is generalized.)

 All equations of motion follow from the requirement that action, defined accordingly, is minimized.
 No counter-example is known.

-Summary.An important discovery about nature was: motion minimizes change.
+Summary.Motion minimizes change.
 This is officially called the principle of least action.
-All motion follows this rule.
-Not only motion, everything that happens follows this rule, from the growth of trees to the motion of lightning.
+Everything that happens follows this rule, from the growth of trees to the motion of lightning.
 In simple English: nature is efficient; it dislikes squandering.

 Possible falsification.Find an exception to least action.

 More to ponder.Action W is the most fundamental quantity in physics.
-For example, the 10-volume Landau-Lifshitz textbook on physics starts with action on the very first page.
+The 10-volume Landau-Lifshitz textbook on physics starts with action on the very first page.
 Efficiency applies to every process in nature: action minimization is valid in classical physics, in quantum theory and in general relativity.
 It is valid for motion of stones, heat, light, particles, fields and empty space.